phonologus/QED/README.md

 The `q` subdirectory contains Rob's library of useful QED programs.
 Again a tutorial in themselves.
 The manpage builder is particularly cute, whereas the parenthesis-counter is a tour-de-force.

+## Differences

+This `qed` differs from the QED described in the manpage as follows:

++ This `qed` consumes and outputs UTF8 Unicode.
+Internally, all "characters" are stored and manipulated as Unicode code-points represented as `int`-s.
+This means that even emojis can appear in regexes.
+Shudder.

++ In *list mode*, this `qed` displays non-printing codepoints in the ASCII range as `\xhh`.
+Additionally, it displays non-ASCII code-points in the Basic Multilingual Plane as `\uhhhh`, and code-points beyond the BMP as `\Uhhhhhh`.